trueFY0000748790

 Mr. Verleun was appointed as the Company’s President in April 2022, and before that served as our Executive Vice President-Development & Regulatory Affairs since May 2020.

-in 2022.
+Bonus amounts included herein for the year 2022 are for both 2021 and 2022 service years and such bonuses were accrued but not paid in 2022.
 Mr. Palmer was paid a bonus of $1,000,000 in 2022 related to services prior to 2021.
-The bonus paid to Mr. Goehring in 2021 was his 2020 bonus that was accrued
+The bonus paid to Mr. Goehring in 2021 was his 2020 bonus that was accrued but not paid in 2021.

 Amounts represent the aggregate grant date fair value of awards computed in accordance with ASC Topic 718, excluding the effects of any estimated forfeitures.
 For assumptions used in determining grant date fair market value, refer to Note G of Notes to the Financial Statements included in the Company’s Annual Report for 2022.
 The amounts reported for these options may not represent the actual economic values that our Named Executive Officers will realize from these options as the actual value realized will depend on our performance, stock price and their continued employment.